-PT, DPT, M.ED, ATC, COMPT Craig, a native of South Africa, brings a unique blend of experience to the Wellness Institute.
+· Doctor of Physical Therapy (Manual Therapy Emphasis) · Fellowship trained in Manipulative Therapy (FAAOMPT) · Diploma in Osteopractic Manipulation · Certified in Dry needling · Certified in Spine Manipulative Therapy · Certified Orthopaedic Manual Therapy (Maitland Australian) · Certified Athletic Trainer · Master of Science in Physical Therapy · Master of Education · Bachelor of Science in Exercise Science and Sports Medicine · Diploma in Business Management Craig, a native of South Africa, brings a unique blend of experience to the Wellness Institute.
 Originally trained as an officer in the Airborne Forces, Craig retired from the military with the rank of Captain and was recruited into the business arena to manage a corporate sales team.
-He received a diploma in Business Management at Damelin Business College but decided that his interests lay in a different direction.
-In 1994, he returned to college to study physiotherapy.
-After graduating Summa Cum Laude from GC&SU receiving a Bachelor of Science degree in Exercise Science and Sports Medicine, he obtained his national certification in Athletic Training (ATC), followed by a Masters in Physical Therapy (MPT) from AASU.
-Craig has since undergone additional specialization and completed the Australian Physiotherapy program in Orthopedic Manual Therapy specializing in spine rehabilitation with emphasis on lumbar and cervical dysfunction (COMT).
-He received his doctorate from the University of St. Augustine, specializing further in manual based therapy and has his certification in the use of Dry Needling (Cert DN).
-Craig is also a guest lecturer at AASU in Savannah.
-As a 27-year veteran in the game of rugby, Craig is the team physical therapist for the USA developmental team, the Panthers (USA Rugby South).
-In his spare time, Craig enjoys the outdoors and an active lifestyle including competing in Ironman distance triathlons, traveling internationally, and the occasional golf game.
+He received a diploma in Business Management at Damelin® Business College in South Africa (Dip SBM) but decided that his interests lay in a different direction.
+He returned to university to study physiotherapy and graduated Summa Cum Laude receiving a Bachelor of Science degree in Exercise Science and Sports Medicine (BSc).
+He obtained his national certification in Athletic Training (ATC), followed by a Master of Physical Therapy (M.Sc.).
+Craig has since undergone additional specialization and completed the Maitland Australian Physiotherapy program in Orthopedic Manual Therapy specializing in spine rehabilitation with emphasis on lumbar and cervical dysfunction (COMT).
+He received his doctorate from the University of St. Augustine, specializing further in manual therapy, and is certified in the use of Dry Needling (Cert DN) and Spine Manipulative Therapy (SMT).
+He furthered his education obtaining the credential of Diploma in Osteopractic Manipulation and been accepted as a Fellow of the American Academy of Orthopedic Manual Physical Therapy (FAAOMPT) after completing his fellowship through American Academy of Manipulative Therapy.
+Craig has also been a guest lecturer at Georgia Southern University, Armstrong Campus in Savannah.
+As a 27-year veteran in the game of rugby; Craig is the team physiotherapist for the USA Rugby developmental team, the Panthers (USA Rugby South).
+In his spare time, Craig enjoys the outdoors and an active lifestyle including competing in Ironman distance triathlons, tennis, golf and traveling internationally.

 BSc, PTA, CPT Jennifer Stevenson is a licensed Physical Therapist Assistant and Certified Personal Trainer with over 15 years of experience in the Outpatient Rehabilitation Setting.
 After receiving a Bachelor’s of Science in Kinesiology, Jennifer earned her PTA degree at South University.
 She is a Certified Personal Trainer through the Cooper Institute in Dallas, and is also a Certified Senior Strength Instructor.
 Her clinical interests include manual therapy and orthopedic injuries.
 Jennifer lives in Bluffton and has an 8-year-old son, Ashton.
 When she is not working, she pursues an active lifestyle.
 She has competed in marathons and half marathons, enjoys playing tennis and golf, and loves spending time with her son.